 DEC also calculated the cost effectiveness for the installation of wet scrubbers, SDA, and DSI controls on all six boilers combined.
 DEC's calculation used the cost development methodology prepared by Sargent & Lundy for EPA for wet scrubbers, SDA, and DSI.
-DEC assumed a potential to emit of 1,168 tpy for the six coal-fired boilers combined (calculated using the existing permit limit of 336,000 tons of coal per year combined), a baseline emission rate of 0.46 lb SO2/MMBtu (AP-42 Table 1.1-3 for spreader stoker boilers and 0.2% sulfur content by weight), a retrofit factor of 1.5 for difficult retrofits, a SO2 removal efficiency of 99%, 90%, and 80% for wet scrubbers, SDA, and DSI respectively, an interest rate of 5.5% (current bank prime interest rate), and a 15 year equipment life.
-The SO2 removal cost for a wet scrubber, SDA, and DSI for the coal-fired boilers were calculated at \$20,673/ton, \$21,211/ton, and \$10,329/ton respectively.
+DEC assumed a potential to emit of 1,476 tpy for the six coal-fired boilers combined or 246 tpy individually (calculated using the existing permit limit of 336,000 tons of coal per year combined), a baseline emission rate of 0.58 lb SO2/MMBtu (AP-42 Table 1.1-3 for spreader stoker boilers and 0.25% sulfur content by weight), a retrofit factor of 1.5 for difficult retrofits, a SO2 removal efficiency of 99%, 90%, and 83% for wet scrubbers, SDA, and DSI respectively, an interest rate of 5.0% (current bank prime interest rate), and a 15 year equipment life.
+The SO2 removal cost for a wet scrubber, SDA, and DSI for the coal-fired boilers were calculated at \$16,356/ton, \$16,748/ton, and \$11,383/ton respectively.

-DEC concluded that the level of SO2 reduction justifies the use of a DSI as BACT to control SO2 emissions from the six coal-fired boilers, and emissions shall not exceed 0.10 lb/MMBtu averaged over a 3-hour period.
-DEC selected this BACT limit after evaluating existing emission limits in the RBLC database for coal-fired boilers, taking into account previous source test data from coal-fired boilers in Alaska and actual emissions data from other sources employing similar types of controls, using site specific vendor quotes provided by Amerair Industries LLC., and inline with EPA's pollution control fact sheets while keeping in mind that BACT limits must be achievable at all times.
+DEC concluded that the level of SO2 reduction justifies the use of a DSI as BACT to control SO2 emissions from the six coal-fired boilers, and emissions shall not exceed 0.12 lb/MMBtu averaged over a 3-hour period.
+DEC selected this BACT limit after evaluating existing emission limits in the RBLC database for coal-fired boilers, taking into account previous source test data from coal-fired boilers in Alaska and actual emissions data from other sources employing similar types of controls, using site specific vendor quotes provided by Amerair Industries LLC. and Black & Veatch Corporation, and in-line with EPA's pollution control fact sheets while keeping in mind that BACT limits must be achievable at all times.
 Additionally, the existing permit limit of 336,000 tons of coal per year for the six coal-fired boilers combined is carried forward as a BACT limit for SO2 emissions.

-From research, DEC identified the following technologies as technically feasible for reduction of $SO_2$ emissions from the diesel-fired boilers:
+From research, DEC identified the following technologies as technically feasible for reduction of SO2 emissions from the diesel-fired boilers: